How To Change a Serpentine Belt, Tensioner, & Idler Pulley

 Some vehicles will have a belt routing diagram under the hood, like shown on this Jeep

 The belt will be the first thing to come off and the last thing to go back on, so find the routing layout of your vehicle’s serpentine belt.
-Each model will be different.
-On our Jeep, we have a diagram of the belt routing on the radiator support, but you can usually find the layout in your owner’s manual or somewhere in the engine compartment.
-For an easy reference, take a picture of the diagram so you’ll have it handy.
+Each model will be different – on our Jeep, we have a diagram of the belt routing on the radiator support, but you can usually find the layout in your owners manual or somewhere in the engine compartment.
+For easy reference, take a picture of the diagram so you’ll have it available.

-Do It Right: In some cases, you may have to make a sketch of the belt routing.
+Do It Right: In some cases, you may have to sketch the belt routing before removing the belt.
 Your diagram should indicate where the tensioner is located.

 Rotate the tensioner to relieve tension and slip off the belt.

-Use your ratchet and socket to rotate the belt tensioner to relieve tension on the belt.
-Then slip the serpentine belt off one of the pulleys.
-If you need more leverage, use a breaker bar.
+Use your ratchet and socket to rotate the belt tensioner in the opposite direction of its travel to relieve tension on the belt.
+Then, you should be able to slip the serpentine belt off one of the pulleys.
+If you need more leverage to relieve the belt’s tension, use a breaker bar in place of a ratchet.

-Do It Right: If your vehicle has a manual tensioner, you’ll tighten the bolt to keep it in place once tension is relieved.
+Do It Right: If your vehicle has a manual tensioner rather than a spring-loaded automatic tensioner, you may need to tighten the bolt to keep it in place once tension is relieved.

 remove the belt completely

-Once the serpentine belt is slipped off, you can remove your ratchet from the tensioner.
+Once the serpentine belt is slipped off of the tensioner pulley, you can remove your ratchet from the tensioner.
 Now you can remove the belt completely.

 Remove the bolts securing the tensioner and then bolt the new one in place